A Brown Thanksgiving

-"A Brown Thanksgiving" is the seventh episode of The Cleveland Show.
-The episode aired on November 22, 2009 on Fox in the United States.
-In this episode Cleveland Brown celebrates his first Thanksgiving with his new family, including his own parents and Donna's Auntie Momma.
+"A Brown Thanksgiving" is the seventh episode of the first season of the American animated television series The Cleveland Show.
+Written by Matt Murray and directed by Chuck Klein and Matt Engstrom, the episode originally aired on November 22, 2009 on Fox in the United States.
+In this episode, Cleveland Brown celebrates his first Thanksgiving with his new family, including his own parents and Donna's Auntie Momma.

 Plot

 Cleveland celebrates Thanksgiving with his new family and his parents, Cookie and LeVar "Freight Train" Brown.
-Things become hostile until Donna's Auntie Momma arrives and diffuses the situation.
-Cleveland soon discovers that Auntie Momma is a partial trans woman after he sees her urinating while standing.
-He tries to tell Donna but refrains because she would be crushed to learn the truth.
+Things become hostile until Donna's Auntie Momma arrives and defuses the situation.
+Cleveland soon discovers that Auntie Momma is a man in drag after he sees her urinating while standing.
+He is reluctant to tell Donna because she would be crushed to learn the truth.
 LeVar becomes smitten with Auntie Momma, and Cleveland, after years of LeVar being a jerk to his own son, believes it is best that his father find out the hard way.
-Cleveland also learns from Rallo that he had known all along from sitting on Auntie Momma's lap, and agrees to keep quiet out of a desire to see the reaction.
+Cleveland also learns from Rallo that he had known all along from sitting on Auntie Momma's lap, and he agrees to keep quiet out of a desire to see the reaction.
 When LeVar and Auntie Momma come back down from having sex, they start teasing each other at dinner by subtly acting out their antics with the food.
-Cleveland becomes so disgusted and surprised that his father did not notice that he vomits all over the table.
+Cleveland becomes so disgusted and surprised that his father does not notice him vomiting all over the table.

 Meanwhile, Roberta decides to spend a romantic Thanksgiving together with Federline, but Donna refuses to let her.
 Only Auntie Momma's influence convinces Donna to let her leave.
 As the couple kiss by a river, Federline's car is stolen by two homeless men.
 They track the car to a mission where the poor (including Lester's family) are eating, being served by the Bear family.
 The homeless man who stole the car gives back the keys.
 Roberta notices the unity around her and realizes that family is more important.
 She returns home and apologizes to her mother.

-Later, Cleveland confronts Auntie Momma and learns that she is actually her uncle Kevin, who was acting as a strong, female influence for Donna in place of her neglectful mother.
-Since she sees that Cleveland will take good care of Donna, "Auntie Momma" decides that it is time to leave.
-Soon after, Cleveland tells his father the truth, causing him to vomit over the front porch before convincing him not to reveal the truth to Donna (to which LeVar states that he indends to downplay the whole situation in general) and demanding that he reconcile with Cookie.
+Later, Cleveland confronts Auntie Momma and learns that she is actually Donna's uncle Kevin, who was acting as a strong, female influence for Donna in place of her neglectful mother.
+Seeing that Cleveland will take good care of Donna, Auntie Momma decides to leave.
+Soon after, Cleveland tells his father the truth, causing him to vomit over the front porch, before convincing him not to reveal the truth to Donna and urging him to reconcile with Cookie.